 JTB Alumni Programs for high school students and undergrads is one of several law school partnerships.
 In a series of sessions, students learn how to prepare for the law school admissions process and explore the skills necessary to thrive as a law student, experience a law school classroom, and converse with current law students about their journey.

-Tea Time with Attorneys exposes undergrads to the various legal career paths and helps them navigate the law school process.
+Law School 101 exposes undergrads to the various legal career paths and helps them navigate the law school process.
 Topics include problem solving, critical thinking, research and analysis; legal career pathways; interview and resume skills; internships; and public service and promotion of justice.